 As your video uploads, you can start entering in your video’s data, including the title, description, and tags.
 Your title should describe what’s in the video while being eye-catching and intriguing, and your description should be filled with SEO-friendly keywords.
 Just like with your channel description, YouTube will reference this text to serve up relevant content to users when they search – and you want to be in those results.

 From this page, you can also add tags to help boost your video’s SEO ranking.
-For more on maximising your YouTube SEO, check out our blog on 13 ways to rank higher in YouTube’s search engine results in 2021.
+For more on maximising your YouTube SEO, check out our blog on 13 ways to rank higher in YouTube’s search engine results.
 Here are a few quick tips as you’re thinking about YouTube SEO: